Kiron-Ang/vcf-msp/readme.md

 # VCF

-This repository contains code for working with VCF, MSP, and FB files.
+Use Python and R to modify VCF, MSP, and FB files.

 # Contributors